 The primary treatment for type 1 diabetes is the administration of insulin.

 This article discusses what insulin pumps are and who would benefit from using them.
-It also explores features of insulin pumps, insulin pump products, and some frequently asked questions.
+It also explores common features of insulin pumps, insulin pump products, and some frequently asked questions.

+- Price: MNT chooses products available for a wide range of budgets.
 Insurance can often cover the price of the products, depending on an individual’s plan.

-This model from Medtronic comes with an optional CGM so a person can also monitor their blood sugar levels using the same device.
+This model from Medtronic comes with an optional CGM so a person can also monitor their blood glucose levels using the same device.
 It is also compatible with the Contour Next Link 2.4 blood glucose meter.

 - alarms if a person goes below their preset glucose levels — the device will stop issuing insulin if a person does not respond